UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 ### Power and Cooling

-If all the CPU-cores are fully loaded, ARCHER2 requires in excess of 4 Megwatts of power, roughly equivalent to a small town of around 4000 houses.
-This is a significant amount of power to consume and has an associated environmental imact that we must look to mitigate therefore ARCHER2 is supplied by a 100% renewable energy contract.
+If all the CPU-cores are fully loaded, ARCHER2 requires in excess of 4 Megawatts of power, roughly equivalent to the average consumption of around 4000 houses.
+This is a significant amount of power to mitigate the associated environmental impact, ARCHER2 is supplied by a 100% renewable energy contract.

-The ARCHER2 cabinets are kept cool by pumping water through cooling pipes.
-The water enters at approximately 18°C and, after passing through the cabinets, comes out at around 29°C; it can then be cooled back down and re-circulated.
+The ARCHER2 cabinets are cooled by water flowing through pipes, with water entering at 18°C and exiting at 29°C.
+The heated water is then cooled and re-circulated.
 When necessary the water is cooled by electrical chillers but, most of the time, ARCHER2 can take advantage of the mild Scottish climate and cool the water for free simply by pumping it through external cooling towers, so saving significant amounts of energy.

 ![Diagram of datacenter cooling](images/hero_87e2018b-86eb-4aa5-a7c4-efd271a505b2.webp) *© Mike Brown*